erichgess/erichgess.github.io/source/_posts/2014-04-16-type-providers-tutorial-part-4.markdown

 Our schema, then, will be a very simple list of column names.

-### Underlying Type
+### Base Type
 Now that we know how to define what the data source looks like, it's time to make a type which can represent datum which matches our schema.
 In our case, this would need to be able to store an integer for each column.
 We also know how the generated type will look: a field named for each column defined in our schema.
-This means that our underlying type will be randomly accessed.
+This means that our base type will be randomly accessed.
 So, we should use an array to store the value of each column.

 {% codeblock lang:fsharp %}
 type TutorialType = int array